 - Summary brand guidelines on using our logo – a one-page guide to share with Garden Owners and partners wishing to include our logo on their websites

 - Brand Essentials – a handy one-page guide for you on the key principles of our brand and how to use it.

-Take a look at pages 11-14 in our Brand Guidelines to understand exactly how we should use our new logo.
-You can download the logos from the table below.
+Take a look at pages 11-14 in our Full brand guidelines to understand exactly how we should use our new logo.
+Scroll down to download the logos from the table below.

 We’ve created a typeface that is unique to the National Garden Scheme and it should only be used for headlines and key messages.
 Note: please remember that people outside the National Garden Scheme will not have access to this font and so you will need to share any documents as a PDF – this will embed the font into your communication and not convert it to an alternative font when they open the document.
 Our standard secondary font to be used on documents produced internally should be Georgia – this is pre-installed on most computers.

 Download the typeface from the links below.
 Once it has downloaded, right click on the file and click ‘install’.

 We’ve chosen a rich, buttery yellow to bring our designs to life.
 Text should always be black and we use white as an accent colour in illustrations and book covers.
 Please use the following colour references to create your designs:

 We have developed a series of templates so everything we use – from flyers and letters to our presentations – look consistent.
 Download them via the links below.